-The Oregon State Constitution prohibits casinos in Oregon.
-(See Article XV, §4(10).)
+For background, the Oregon State Constitution prohibits casinos in Oregon.
 Since the introduction of video-based games in the 1990s, the Lottery has ensured Video Lottery retailers do not operate as casinos through the casino prohibition rule, which is OAR 177-040-0061.
-The rule works in combination with other state laws and Lottery rules to prevent Video Lottery retailers from operating as casinos including laws and rules that limit the number of VLTs in each retailer, restrict the public visibility of VLTs, and require retailers to be a viable business before applying for a Video Lottery retailer contract.
-(See also ORS 461.217; OAR 177-040-0017 and 177-040-0050.)
+The rule works in combination with other state laws and Lottery rules to prevent Video Lottery retailers from operating as casinos including laws and rules that limit the number of VLTs in each retailer, restrict the public visibility of VLTs, and require retailers to be a viable business before applying for a Video